 - Work with language corpora: corpora as a source of anthropological-linguistic research.

 - Protection of personal data – the individual in the community;

 - Positive and negative impacts of research procedures on the community researched.

 - Aikhenvald, Alexandra Y. 2015.
 The Art of Grammar: A Practical Guide.
 Oxford: Oxford University Press.

-- Bathia, Tej K. and William C. Ritchie (eds.).
+- Bathia, Tej K. in William C. Ritchie (ur.).
 2013.
 The Handbook of Bilingualism and Multilingualism.
 Blackwell Publishing.

 - Bernard, Russell H. 2011.
 Research Methods in Anthropology: Qualitative and Quantitative Approaches.
 Plymouth: AltaMira Press.

-- Eckert, Penelope and Sally McConnell-Ginet.
+- Eckert, Penelope in Sally McConnell-Ginet.
 2013.
 Language and Gender.
 Cambridge: Cambridge University Press.

 - Evans, Nicholas.
 2009.
 Dying Words: Endangered Languages and What They Have to Tell Us.
 Chichester: Willey-Blackwell Publishing.

-- Milroy, Lesley and Mathew Gordon.
+- Milroy, Lesley in Mathew Gordon.
 2003.
 Sociolinguistics: Method and Interpretation.
 Blackwell Publishing.

-- Podesva, Robert J. and Devyani Sharma (eds.).
+- Podesva, Robert J. in Devyani Sharma (ur.).
 2013.
 Research Methods in Linguistics.
 New York: Cambridge University Press.

 - Thomason, Sarah G. 2015.
 Endangered Languages: An Introduction.
 Cambridge: Cambridge University Press.

 - Verschueren, Jef.
 2013.
 Ideology in Language Use: Pragmatic Guidelines for Empirical Research.
 New York: Cambridge University Press.